heritage-happenings/heritage-happenings.github.io/pages/21-Questions-for-Seniors.md

 	* You will bond, and they will help prevent bad things from happening

-## Organization, Support and Services
+## Organization, Support and Services ~ the what & when

 1. Are all the services you may need available?
 	* Assisted living, skilled nursing, dementia, hospice and access to doctors & hospitals